jbfavre/tensorflow-virtualwebcam/README.md

      docker-compose up --detach --build fakecam

 Please note the second part of the string "/dev/videoX:/dev/video0" should **always** be `/dev/video0`.

-It's the device from which the Python will read the video stream.
+It's the device the Python script will read the video stream from.

 ## Why